-HELO uses A.I. combined with the most advanced techniques to measure your bio-parameters, with the clear target of building a family of next-generation, fully integrated devices.
-With a HELO device fully compliant with Internet of Things (IoT), you will never need a smartphone or tablet to keep yourself connected and informed.
+The HELO range of devices use artificial Intelligence (A.I.) combined with the most advanced techniques to measure your bio-parameters, with the clear target of advancing capabilities as the technology improves.
+With a HELO device fully compliant with Internet of Things (IoT), you will stay connected and informed.

 Principle of PPG